ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Memory

-The default size of memory allocated to your service is 512 MB per container.
+The default size of memory allocated to your service is ____GB per container.
 If you find that your queries and database activity suffers from performance issues due to a lack of memory, you may scale the amount of RAM allocated to your service.
 Your PostgreSQL service runs with two containers in a cluster, so the amount of memory you add will be added to both containers.
 Billing is based on the total amount of memory allocated to your service.

 ### Scaling from the API